adonisjs/v5-docs/content/reference/database/connection-manager.md

 ---

 ### db\:connection\:disconnect
-Emitted when the connection and knex instance(s) have been destroyed.
+Emitted when the connection and Knex instance(s) have been destroyed.

 ```ts
 Database.manager.on('db:connection:disconnect', (connection) => {